High alert in J&K, Punjab as JeM looks to hit Army installations

 New Delhi, Oct 17: A high alert has been declared after the Intelligence Bureau (IB) has warned about a possible attack on an Indian Air Force (IAF) in Jammu and Kashmir and Punjab.

-The IB warning states that terrorists of the Jaish-e-Mohammad are looking to carry out this attack.
+The IB warning states that terrorists of the Jaish-e-Mohammad (JeM) are looking to carry out this attack.
 It has further been warned that the JeM had trained 8 of its terrorists for this attack.

 This alert comes in the wake of another warning that was issued last month in which it was said that the Jaish-e-Mohammad had started training 40 jihadis to strike in India.